adriangb/community/rfcs/20200902-pickle-for-keras/README.md

 * Does the design conform to the backwards & forwards compatibility [requirements](https://www.tensorflow.org/programmers_guide/version_compat)? **YES**

 * How will this proposal interact with other parts of the TensorFlow Ecosystem?
-      - How will it work with TFLite?  *N/A*
+  * How will it work with TFLite?  *N/A*
-      - How will it work with distribution strategies?  *N/A*
+  * How will it work with distribution strategies?  *N/A*
-      - How will it interact with tf.function?  *N/A*
+  * How will it interact with tf.function?  *N/A*
-      - Will this work on GPU/TPU?  *N/A*
+  * Will this work on GPU/TPU?  *N/A*
-      - How will it serialize to a SavedModel? *Circular question...*
+  * How will it serialize to a SavedModel? *Circular question...*

 ### User Impact

 * What are the user-facing changes?
 How will this feature be rolled out?

-We implement it and are done.
+We just have to implement this.
 I do not think there is any need to edit the docs to advertise this feature.
 We still want users to use `Model.save` when they are trying to save their model.

 ## Questions and Discussion Topics